-and thank you for your interest in La Roche College.
+and thank you for your interest in La Roche University.
 My relationship with La

 Roche dates back more than two decades — I worked for the College from

 1986-1991 before becoming a trustee in 2001 and president in 2004.
 The longer

 my tenure here, the better I come to know that La Roche is a special place that

 uniquely integrates liberal arts and professional education in creative ways.

 La Roche is a Catholic institution of higher

 learning founded in 1963 and sponsored by the Sisters of Divine Providence.
 The

 mission of the University is reinforced by our tagline, Engaging Minds.
 Embracing the World., which describes the unique

 experience students find on our campus because of our commitment to quality